jhu-ip/cs220-summer22/assign/final.md

 We recommend using a vector drawing program for your diagram.
 [yEd](https://www.yworks.com/products/yed) is a good free "graph editor" which can produce reasonable UML diagrams.
+However, you can use any program that can produce a PDF file.

 Your UML diagram should be exported to a PDF file called `UMLDiagram.pdf`.